carshen/diglett/README.md

 * Also please unmark if marked as spam.

-Last updated - Sept 5th 2014 by Carolyn
+Last updated - Sept 5th 2014